escience-academy/python-ecology-lesson/_episodes/05-merging-data.md

 > ## Challenge - Distributions
 > Create a new DataFrame by joining the contents of the `surveys.csv` and
 > `species.csv` tables.
 Then calculate and plot for each plot_id, the distribution
-> of observations over the different taxa.
+> of the number of observations belonging to the different taxa.
 {: .challenge}

 > ## Challenge - Diversity Index